Earlybyte/aad_oauth/README.md

 String accessToken = await oauth.getAccessToken();
 ```

 You can also call `getAccessToken()` directly.
-It will automatically login and retrive an access token.
+It will automatically login and retrieve an access token.

-Tokens are cached in memory. to destroy the tokens you can call `logout()`:
+Tokens are stored in Keychain for iOS or Keystore for Android.
+To destroy the tokens you can call `logout()`:

 ```dart
 await oauth.logout();